NhanDoan1203/Movie_Recommendation-system/README.md

 - Selecting useful data and normallizing and then binarizing the date
 - After retriving data from the dataset, the recommendation program will visualize the data into similarity data, top rated movies and heatmap for ratings.

-THIS IS JUST A FUN PROJECT THAT I LEARNED.
-HOPE YOU GUYS LIKE IT.....